“See that?”

 "We're gonna die, we're gonna die," my mind screamed; but once I realized there was nothing I could do to stop the inevitable, I began to relax.
 When you know your number's up, what's to fear?

 We finally reached West End at about 2 pm.
-Almost half the boats that originally set sail turned back to Florida, and the rest got their asses kicked like us.
+Almost half the boats that originally set sail had turned back to Florida, and the rest got their asses kicked like us.
 There was even a new wreck on the rocks just outside the entrance to the small Bahamian anchorage.
-Ooh, so close.
-The owner tossed his keys, declared, "Never again," and caught a flight home.
-His boat was stripped in no time.
+Its owner tossed his keys to a local hanging about the docks, declared, "Never again," and caught a flight home.
+His sailboat was stripped in no time.